-In iOS 13, Apple has extended the system's built-in screenshot feature to include the ability to save a full web page as a multi-page PDF.
+In iOS, Apple has extended the system's built-in screenshot feature to include the ability to save a full web page or "scrolling screenshot" as a multi-page PDF.

-Don't expect this option to appear when using a third-party browser app like Firefox or Chrome, as it's only available in Safari, Apple's native web browser.
-With that said, here's how it works.
+Don't expect this option to appear when using a third-party apps, as it's only available in Apple apps including Safari, Notes, and Maps.
+With that said, here's how it works, using Safari as an example.

 - Launch the Safari app on your iPhone or iPad.